GameFoundry/bsf/Documentation/Manuals/Native/User/creatingMeshes.md

 meshData->setVertexData(VES_POSITION, myVertexPositions, sizeof(myVertexPositions));
 ~~~~~~~~~~~~~

-You can also use @ref bs::MeshData::getElementData "MeshData::getElementData" which will return a pointer to the starting point of the vertex data for a specific element.
+You can also use @ref bs::MeshData::getElementData "MeshData::getElementData()" which will return a pointer to the starting point of the vertex data for a specific element.
 You can then iterate over the pointer to read/write values.
-Make sure to use @ref bs::VertexDataDesc::getVertexStride "VertexDataDesc::getVertexStride" to know how many bytes to advance between elements.
+Make sure to use @ref bs::VertexDataDesc::getVertexStride "VertexDataDesc::getVertexStride()" to know how many bytes to advance between elements.
 This ensures you don't need to create an intermediate buffer like we did above.

 ~~~~~~~~~~~~~{.cpp}
 // Fill out the data for the 0th VES_POSITION element